volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 }
 ```

-And, let's imagine this test fails, in this case you get the next exception
+Now, suppose this test fails.
+In that scenario, you'll receive the following
-message:
+exception message:

 ```shell
 Expected: an empty collection
   but: <[Complaint$Text@548e6d58]>
 ```

-Not informative at all.
-Isn't it?
-But if you add explanatory message to the
+Not very informative, right?
+However, if you include an explanatory message in
-assertion:
+the assertion:

 ```java
 @Test